Expensent

 Full expense platform (Expensify, BILL, Zoho Expense).
 Receipt capture is a feature, not the product.

-Most QBO users end up with two methods running side by side — the free mobile app for paper, plus one paid tool for whatever dominates their inbox.
-There's no shame in that.
-It's cheaper and works better than forcing one tool to handle every shape of receipt.
-For the adjacent workflow of getting bills (not just receipts) into QBO, see the broader QuickBooks bill automation guide.
+Most QBO users end up with two methods: the free mobile app for paper, plus one tool for whatever dominates the inbox.
+For the adjacent workflow of getting bills into QBO, see the broader QuickBooks bill automation guide.

 15. Frequently Asked Questions